Meet the Team

 Founder, CEO

-In recognition of her outstanding contributions, Kathleen was nominated by her peers in 2020 for a “Crowe MacKay LLP Change Maker Award,” in collaboration with the inaugural Kelowna Women in Business RISE AWARDS.
-Her dedication and impact were further acknowledged in 2023 when she received an Honourable Distinction and was honored as one of the “Top 40 over 40” by the Kelowna Chamber of Commerce.
+In recognition of her leadership and community contributions, Kathleen was nominated for the Crowe MacKay LLP Change Maker Award as part of the inaugural Kelowna Women in Business RISE Awards in 2020.
+In 2023, she received an Honourable Distinction and was named one of the “Top 40 Over 40” by the Kelowna Chamber of Commerce.

 Patricia Asaka